friendly/Vis-MLM-book/working-text/quarto-help-wanted.md

 In the new book, using Quarto, I can easily produce an HTML version and publish this to a [GitHub site](https://friendly.github.io/Vis-MLM-book/), but I can't even get a LaTeX/PDF version to build reliably.

+NB: There is a Quarto-CRC starter at: https://github.com/bgreenwell/quarto-crc

 ## Problems I need help with

 * I'm using Windows 10, where MikTeX was always my LaTeX system.
 I was able to install LaTeX packages into a `localtexmf` directory and be prompted by MikTeX to install/update packages.